darrylwest/node-service-commons/README.md

 The Node Service Commons is a set of components that support REST / web service containers.
 The MVC implementation includes factories, data access base classes, delegates, web and data service classes.
 Implementation uses classical construction (but not ECMA6 classes yet).

+_Requires node 4/5.
+If you are using an older version of node, please use the pre-4.0 branch._

 ## Controllers Package

 A collection of startup and control objects.
 Most classes are designed to be extended by concrete web control and configuration objects.